English

 Introduction

 Manufacturing processes play a pivotal role in determining the properties and performance of metal components.
 Two prominent methods, Metal Injection Molding (MIM) and forging, are frequently used in various industries.
-Understanding the distinctions between these two processes, particularly regarding material density and mechanical properties, is crucial for engineers and product designers aiming to optimize component performance, durability, and cost-efficiency.
+Understanding the distinctions between these two processes, particularly in terms of material density and mechanical properties, is crucial for engineers and product designers seeking to optimize component performance, durability, and cost efficiency.

 Section 1: Understanding Metal Injection Molding (MIM)